-GSAM may select broker-dealers, including its affiliates, to provide prime brokerage services to Advisory Accounts.
-Conflicts may arise when GSAM selects prime brokers.
-Prime brokerage firms may introduce prospective clients to GSAM, which will create incentives for or benefits to Form ADV | March 28, 2019

-GSAM to select these prime brokerage firms.
+GSAM selects broker-dealers, including its affiliates, to provide prime brokerage services to certain Advisory Accounts.
+Conflicts arise when GSAM selects prime brokers.
+Prime brokerage firms often introduce prospective clients to GSAM, which creates incentives for or benefits to GSAM to select these prime brokerage firms.
 GSAM selects such firms only when consistent with obtaining appropriate services for Advisory Account clients.